-In kayaks with large cockpit opening, usually both seat and footrest need to be adjusted.
+In kayaks with large cockpit openings, usually both seat and footrest need to be adjusted.
 Try them out so that you sit comfortably with legs slightly bent.
-Do you get your knees too high balance will become poorer while the pressure on his legs increase the risk of aches.
-With footrest too far away from you, you can not use your leg muscles and the risk of leg cramps.
+If you get your knees too high, your balance will become poorer while the pressure on your legs increases the risk of aches.
+With the footrest too far away from you, you can not use your leg muscles and the risk of leg cramps.

-Kayaks with small cockpit opening usually have a fixed.
-Adjust the footrest so you can sit comfortably, powering your strokes with knees against the underdeck and feet (toes) on the the footrest, but still room to straighten your legs completely
+Kayaks with small cockpit openings usually have a fixed.
+Adjust the footrest so you can sit comfortably, powering your strokes with knees against the underdeck and feet (toes) on the footrest, but still room to straighten your legs completely

-Most paddlers will improve the comfort of their kayaks with sleeping pad - a piece on the seat, maybe a piece under the heels and, if the kayak has a good lumbar support, one or two pieces at the aft coaming, so it does not chafe if you lean backwards for a roll or a brace.
+Most paddlers will improve the comfort of their kayaks with pieces of sleeping pad - a piece on the seat, maybe a piece under the heels and, if the kayak has good lumbar support, one or two pieces at the aft coaming, so it does not chafe if you lean backward for a roll or a brace.

-Make it a habit to always have a pfd – preferrably a custom-made paddling pfd that is cut so that it does not chafe when you move the torso and arms during the paddling.
-A kayaking pfd is just buoyancy aid when swimming - unlike life rescue vests that can keep an unconscious person floating right side up in the water.
+Make it a habit to always have a PFD – preferably a custom-made paddling PFD that is cut so that it does not chafe when you move the torso and arms during the paddling.
+A kayaking PFD is just a buoyancy aid when swimming - unlike life rescue vests that can keep an unconscious person floating right side up in the water.

-The pfd must provide adequate buoyancy without restricting the paddling.
-It is to be fastened - either with crotch strap and waist strap - so it will not slip up under your chin if you fall into the water.
+The PFD must provide adequate buoyancy without restricting the paddling.
+It is to be fastened - either with a crotch strap or a waist strap - so it will not slip up under your chin if you fall into the water.
 It is therefore important that the size is right.

-Some pfd:s have one or more pockets, which is fine for small items you want to access without opening the spraydeck - sunglasses, sunscreen, or candy, for those who have such inclinations.
-Instructor type pf pfd:s often have built-in towing system.
+Some PFD:s have one or more pockets, which is fine for small items you want to access without opening the spraydeck - sunglasses, sunscreen, or candy, for those who have such inclinations.
+Instructor type pf PFD:s often have a built-in towing system.

 More about choosing a life jacket.